University of Sharjah: Dormitory

 The University of Sharjah has two separate dormitories on University City campus which are under the supervision of the dormitory supervisors.
-The dormitory supervisors are required to prepare the annual plan for the dorms, draft reports with statistics, advertise and publish handouts, receive new students at the beginning of each semester, provide guidance to students, acquaint students with the dorm rules, regulations and other responsibilities, and are responsible to give their full attention to any students requiring medical attention.
 The Deanship of students affairs is responsible for organizing entertainment, sports events and weekly outings for all students living in the dorms.

 The university offers students the choice from one, two and three-bedroom dorm rooms.
 Dorms are provided with clinics, study halls, computer labs, laundry facilities, garden areas, TV rooms, reception halls, and other areas for recreational activities.

 Transportation

 Transportation in the university is provided by a private transportation company that provides buses for students around various destinations in the emirate of Sharjah and around the United Arab Emirates.
 Students living in the dorms are provided with free bus transportation to the Medical and Health Sciences campus and to Fine Arts and Design campus.
 There is also free transportation from Sharjah and Al Dhaid to the university and vice versa.
-Recently, starting from Fall 2018/2019 semester they made transportation facilities even more easy for the inside campus delivering students between the buildings with specific times, drivers, and pickup location.to make students life easier all colleges are link together via air conditioned corridor.
+Starting from Fall 2018/2019 semester transportation facilities become even easier within the campus transporting students between the buildings with specific times, drivers, and pickup location, to make students’ lives easier all colleges are link together via air conditioned corridors.